 - Add lists by clicking the List dropdown and selecting numbered, bulleted, or checkbox lists.

 - Share a direct link to the record — or to a full-screen view of the text editor itself.
-Once you have clicked the expanding arrows icon in the righthand corner of the text editor, copy the URL from your browser and share it with any user with access to your workspace.
-Their browser will skip them straight to a full screen view.
+Once you have clicked the Enter full-screen mode icon in the top-right corner of the text editor, copy the URL from your browser and share it with any user with access to your workspace.
+Their browser will skip them straight to a full-screen view.

 Comment directly on text